Yes, nine. I’ve been experimenting quite a lot. Because what is most effective differs from moment to moment, and from person to person, of course.

 Here is my super shortest instruction for beginners:

-Now if something else attracts your attention, give it a little bit of attention.
+- If something else than your breath attracts your attention, give it a little bit of attention.
 With your inner voice you kindly welcome it: “Hello thought”, “Hello fear”, “Hello sound”, or “Hello bodily sensation”.
 Mentally, put the thought, the fear or whatever comes up on the ground next to your chair.
 Just let it sit there.
 It has been seen, acknowledged and greeted.
 For now that is OK.

-Go back to step 4 and 5 for as long as you want.
+- Go back to step 4 and 5 for as long as you want.
 First time, you could give this meditation just 1 minute.
+I recommend extending this to 15 or even 30 minutes over time, when you are happy with the effects.

 7 Take All Kinds Of Drugs (That Blur or Change Your Feelings)